Settings Selector based on Capture Speed

 Settings Selector Table

 If you experience color Inconsistency in form of random color tint in your color images or artifacts in the form of ripples/waves across the whole point cloud, choose 50/60 Hz to select presets adapted to the ambient light (grid) frequency.
 If the ambient light is unproblematic, select Off for optimal performance.
+To be sure, you can can check if there is flickering light in the scene with the Zivid camera.

 Application |